mwPy247/ansible_pexon/README.md

     - Install nginx: update-cache makes sure to run apt update before installation
     - The last step copies our static webpage to the default nginx folder

-We should now see index.html on 127.0.0.1:8080 as rendered by our local browser.
+We should now see index.html on 127.0.0.1:8080 in the local browser.